 RANKING & QUALIFICATION

-The World Qualifying Class will be a rudderless 12’6, and while many World Series races will have their events open to multiple classes, the qualifying Class will be 12’6 across the board, to create a uniform one board event and allow athletes to travel with their boards rather than face unsurmountable shipping charges and hassle to travel to events.
+The World Qualifying Class will be a rudderless 12’6, and while all World Series and Challenger events will feature multiple classes, the qualifying Class for the official overall rankings will be 12’6 across the board, to create a uniform one board event and allow athletes to travel with their boards rather than face unsurmountable shipping charges and hassle to travel to events.